You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for eteplirsen and what is the scope of patent protection?

 Eteplirsen is the generic ingredient in one branded drug marketed by Sarepta Theraps Inc and is included in one NDA.
-There are eight patents protecting this compound.
+There are five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Eteplirsen has one hundred and twenty-eight patent family members in twenty-three countries.